 What is the difference between mentoring and life coaching?

 First, there is a difference in focus.
 Coaching is more related to issues or tasks.
 A life coach is in charge of teaching you certain skills so you can better manage issues and events in your life.
+Working with a Life Coach (Primary Self) is an investment in yourself and your future and can help you exceed in the areas of life you want to focus on.
 The coach may be an expert in the role or task and will train you on things such as how to choose the career best for you, how to speak in public, and how to think strategically.

 On the other hand, mentoring is more focused on relationships.
 A mentor develops a more personal bond with you.
 He shares the situations and factors that affect personal and professional success and failure.
 A mentor provides guidance that goes beyond skills and expertise by including things including work and life balance, improving confidence, improving your self-image, and how personal and professional life affects each other.